-Promote your graduate, placement and work experiences opportunities for 2023 – early booking advised
+Promote your work experience, placement, and graduate opportunities for Summer 2023 – early booking advised

 Student experience is a primary focus for the University and we recognise that our students prefer to connect directly with potential employers rather than through a third party.